India’s central bank raises key lending rate to 6.25 percent

 - Howard Schultz should think twice about running for president | Jon Talton

-It says crude oil prices have been volatile, causing uncertainty to the inflation outlook.
+The bank said crude oil prices have been volatile, causing uncertainty to the inflation outlook.
+There was a 12 percent increase in the price of Indian crude basket, which was sharper than expected.